Tour Protocols 2021

 - Although guides will carefully screen for obvious COVID-19 symptoms, it is your responsibility to advise the guide if you are experiencing any symptoms.
 Typical COVID-19 symptoms include, but are not limited to, trouble breathing, high fever, loss of smell or sense of taste, and a dry cough.
 If you exhibit COVID-19 symptoms, you will not be allowed to rejoin the group’s activities until you have been tested and receive a negative result.
 (You may also be required, by local or CDC regulations in place at the time of the tour, to self-isolate for a number of days.)

 - Mask-wearing may be required at times on this tour, for example, while in indoor public areas (such as hotel lobbies), and otherwise as directed by your guide(s).
+Please note, however, that given updated guidelines from the CDC about vaccinated groups, Field Guides will not require participants to wear protective face masks while birding or while traveling in tour vehicles in the company of our fully vaccinated groups.
+Masks may still be required indoors in public spaces at hotels, bathroom stops, and when entering restaurants, and so they should still be brought on the tour.
 We do not intend to require mask-wearing in situations involving only the group and where any non-group members in close proximity to the group are fully vaccinated, except in situations where local guidelines might require it.
 You must follow the guide’s directives.

-- We highly recommend that participants wear a KN95 mask (easily found online—see below**).
+- When a mask is still required, we highly recommend that participants wear a KN95 mask (easily found online—see below**).
 Other types of masks will be allowed if they follow CDC guidelines (see below***), but masks with vents, buffs, bandanas, scarves, or other types of less protective face wear are not acceptable as their effectiveness is not reliable.
 If using a disposable mask type, then participants should bring at least one mask for each day of the tour.
 In general, face masks and hand sanitizer (with at least 60% alcohol) are required tour gear for all participants.
 Please be sure to carry a mask with you at all times while with the group.

 - We will avoid crowded spaces as much as possible.